mdn/content/files/en-us/web/api/webrtc_api/using_dtmf/index.md

 #### Adding candidates to the receiver

-When the receiver's `RTCPeerConnection` ICE layer comes up with a new candidate to propose, it issues an {{event("icecandidate")}} event to `receiverPC`.
+When the receiver's `RTCPeerConnection` ICE layer comes up with a new candidate to propose, it issues an {{domxref("RTCPeerConnection.icecandidate_event", "icecandidate")}} event to `receiverPC`.
 The `icecandidate` event handler's job is to transmit the candidate to the caller.
 In our example, we are directly controlling both the caller and the receiver, so we can just directly add the candidate to the caller by calling its {{domxref("RTCPeerConnection.addIceCandidate", "addIceCandidate()")}} method.
 That's handled by `handleReceiverIceEvent()`.

 This code is analogous to the `icecandidate` event handler for the caller, seen in [Adding candidates to the caller](#adding_candidates_to_the_caller) above.